Crazy Mohan: Death

 Mohan complained of stomach pain and breathlessness in the morning of 10 June 2019.
 After he suffered a heart attack, Mohan was rushed to Kauvery Hospital by Maadhu Balaji.
 A team of doctors worked on Mohan to revive him, but within 20 minutes, all efforts to revive him failed, and Mohan was declared dead at around 11:00 AM IST the same day.
-He is survived by his wife and 2 sons.